Yellowstone: Wilderness in a Box

 The Art of James Prosek

 Cody Firearms Museum Breezeway

-Karen McWhorter, Curator of the Center’s Whitney Western Art Museum and this special exhibition, says, “Prosek’s paintings beautifully complemented the other components of Invisible Boundaries—photography, film, and biological research.
+Karen McWhorter, Curator of the Center’s Whitney Western Art Museum and this special exhibition, said, “Prosek’s paintings beautifully complemented the other components of Invisible Boundaries—photography, film, and biological research.
 He helped us see the ‘bigger picture’ and made the exhibition all the more resonant and relatable for our visitors.
 I’m glad for the opportunity to showcase his work on its own, too; we’re incredibly lucky to exhibit his art in Cody, Wyoming.”

 Unless otherwise noted, all artwork is courtesy of the artist and SCHWARTZ • WAJAHAT, NEW YORK.

 James Prosek reminds us that a whole constellation of migratory creatures experience unseen journeys, linking Yellowstone not only to nearby ranches but faraway oceans and foreign countries.